-An instrument rating is a great way to improve your flying skills, your qualifications and will allow you to fly in a range of different conditions.
+An instrument rating is a great way to improve your flying skills, your qualifications and it will allow you to fly in a range of different conditions.
 An instrument rating allows you to fly using radio navigation aids and GPS for navigation instead of ground features.

 A Private Instrument Flying Rating (PIFR) is best suited for Private Pilots who would like to fly in conditions other than VFR.
 The costs are based on the candidate holding a PPL or CPL with a pass in the CASA PIFR theory examination.
 This is for a basic en-route PIFR and does not include departure or approach procedure endorsements.